kubernetes/kubernetes/docs/man/kube-controller-manager.1.md

 	log to standard error instead of files.

 **--machines**=[]
     List of machines to schedule onto, comma separated.

 **--master**=""
 	The address of the Kubernetes API server.

+**--node_sync_peroid**=10s
+    The period for syncing nodes from cloudprovider.

 **--port**=10252
 	The port that the controller-manager's http service runs on.